mgreenberry/Waste-Not-Want-Not/README.md

   2. A set of instructions on how to use the site
   3. Contact detail information

-#### 404
+#### Error Pages
-* This page is not linked to any other page in the website
+* These pages are not linked to any other page in the website
-* This page is only accessed if a user types an incorrect web address in the browser navigation bar
+* These pages are only accessed if the user encounters an error within the navigation process
-* This page contains the following section: -
-  * A message notifying the user of an error.
-This then allows the user to recognise that the web address doens't exist.
+* The error page displays a message to the user to notify them of the error
 * There is 1 call-out button in this section.
-This allows the user to return to the home page of the main website - []()
+This allows the user to return to the home page of the main website - [e.g.](https://waste-not-project.herokuapp.com/)

 ## Structure
 [MongdoDB](https://www.mongodb.com/) was used to create the database.
 This allows the following functionality: -